Code-Fellows-Material/data-structures-and-algorithms/javascript/javacript-stack-queue-animal-shelter/readme.md

 ## Approach & Efficiency

-  - Enqueueing was straight forward, You just need to track the queue's front property differently, depending if anything is in your queue or not.
+  - Enqueueing was straight forward, You check for animal, add that animal to their respective stack, return null if animal doesn't have a stack.
-  - Dequeueing took a little more effort, one stack needs to be emptied into the other, then the top of the second stack needs saved to a variable, before returning the rest of that stack to the previous stack and returning that saved variable.
+  - Dequeueing was straight forward, You check for animal, pop the top animal off their respective stack, return null if animal doesn't have a stack.

   - Time: O(n) because the complexity grows linearly as the size does
-  - Space: O(1) because the additional variables needed does not grow, regardless of the size of the queue.
+  - Space: O(1) no additional variables are needed.

 -Kellen Linse